-Even if you're not familiar with the term, you will be with the looming anxiety that occurs internally on a Sunday night when you realize the weekend is almost over and Monday's mega to-do list beckons.
-And you're not alone.
-According to a Monster.com poll, 78% experienced Sunday night anxiety, with 47% rating their Sunday scaries as "really bad."
+According to a Monster.com poll, 76% of people in the U.S experienced Sunday night anxiety, while 45% of the world rated their Sunday scaries as "really bad."
 And if you thought that was dire, another study published in PLoS One found Sundays were the number one day of the week for panic attacks.
 So how does one manage this stress on our traditional day of rest?
 To find out, we asked six successful women with thriving careers how they ward off the Sunday scaries.

 Lisa Sugar, Founder and President, PopSugar